Hex (board game): Board sizes

-Popular dimensions other than the standard 11x11 are 13×13 and 19×19 as a result of the game's relationship to the older game of Go.
+Popular dimensions other than the standard 11×11 are 13×13 and 19×19 as a result of the game's relationship to the older game of Go.
 According to the book A Beautiful Mind, John Nash (one of the game's inventors) advocated 14×14 as the optimal size.

 Rex (Reverse Hex)

-The misère variant of Hex.
-Each player tries to force their opponent to make a chain.
-Rex is slower than Hex since, on any empty board with equal dimensions, the losing play can delay a loss until the entire board is full.
+The misère variant of Hex is called "Rex", in which each player tries to force their opponent to make a chain.
+Rex is slower than Hex since, on any empty board with equal dimensions, the losing player can delay a loss until the entire board is full.
 On boards with unequal dimensions, the player whose sides are further apart can win regardless of who plays first.
 On boards with equal dimensions, the first player can win on a board with an even number of cells per side, and the second player can win on a board with an odd number.
 On boards with an even number, one of the first player's winning moves is always to place a stone in the acute corner.